-This unit of study examines the social, cultural and political histories of Ireland.
+This unit of study examines the social, cultural and political histories of Ireland, 1798 - 2018.
 Within this, the complex social, political and economic relationship with Britain will be critically examined, as will the importance of migration from Ireland.
-A component of the unit will examine the fraught connections between memory, history and culture that collided in the late 1960s and the start of the Troubles in Northern Ireland.
+A component of the unit will examine the fraught connections between memory, history and culture that collided in the late 1960s and the Troubles in Northern Ireland.

 Where to next?

 This unit can be studied on its own, without enrolling in a full degree.
 Learn more about single units of study at VU.

 VU takes care to ensure the accuracy of this unit information, but reserves the right to change or withdraw courses offered at any time.
 Please check that unit information is current with the Student Contact Centre.